agorapulse/setup-pierrot/README.md

-# setup-graalvm
+# Setup Pierrot Action

-This action sets up GraalVM environment for using in GitHub Actions.
+This action sets up Pierrot CLI for using in GitHub Actions.

-* It downloads (if it is not cached yet) required version of GraalVM Community edition
+* It downloads (if it is not cached yet) required version of Pierrot CLI
 * Adds executors provided by GraalVM distribution to the environment
 * Register problem matchers for error output